abduygur/churn-prediction-using-spark/README.md

 # Results

 I have evaluate the models with F1 Score.
-After modeling I chose RandomForeset because F1 Score is higher than the GBTClassifier.
-AFter hyperparameter tuning steps I achieved 0.79 F1 Score
+After modeling I chose RandomForeset because F1 Score is higher than the GBTClassifier and LogisticRegression.
+After hyperparameter tuning steps I achieved 0.82 F1 Score

 # Author & Acknowledgement